Gieneq/Audio-Spectrum-Display/schematics/README.md

 ## Thevenin's Theorem

 Thevenin's theorem says that any linear circuit can be replaced by voltage source and resistance (impedance in general) that behaves in the same way.
-Equivalent circuit can be modelled using **open circuit voltage** and **short circuit current**.
+Equivalent circuit can be modeled using **open circuit voltage** and **short circuit current**.

-Open circuit voltage can be obtained from voltage divider:
+**Open circuit voltage** can be obtained from voltage divider:

 <img height="50" src="https://render.githubusercontent.com/render/math?math=U_{th} = U_{in}\frac{R_1}{R_1 \!%2B\!
 R_2} [V]" >

-Then short circuit current is given by formula:
+Then **short circuit current** is given by formula:

 <img height="50" src="https://render.githubusercontent.com/render/math?math=I_{th} = \frac{U_{in}}{R_2} [A]" >

-R1 is shorten so Thevenin's current depends only on series resistance R2.
+R1 is shorten so Thevenin's current depends only on **series resistance R2**.

-Thevenin's equivalent resistance is:
+The Thevenin's equivalent resistance is:

 <img height="50" src="https://render.githubusercontent.com/render/math?math=R_{th} = \frac{U_{th}}{I_{th}} = \frac{R_1 \cdot R_2}{R_{1} \!%2B\!
 R_{2}} [\Omega]" >